 Varied thickness also keeps pieces like sauce pans and sauce lighter, which most people prefer.

 You see this variable thickness only in top stainless brands like Demeyere and in high-end copper cookware.
-All-Clad, as well as most other clad cookware makers, use the same thickness on all of their pieces.
+All-Clad, as well as most other clad cookware makers, use the same thickness on all of their pieces (it's cheaper to use the same steel for everything).

 No Nonstick Options